dewan-ahmed/dewan-ahmed.github.io/_posts/2022-11-29-why-paying-devrel.md

 <img src="/assets//images/program-age-vs-employee-experience-devrel.jpeg" alt="Program Age vs. Employee Years of DevRel Experience.
 Image credit: [Taylor Barnett](https://twitter.com/taylor_atx) and [2022 State of Developer Relations report](https://www.stateofdeveloperrelations.com/)" width="600"/>
 </p>

-Based on 2022 State of Developer Relations report, [Taylor wrote on Twitter](https://twitter.com/taylor_atx/status/1575218433632804864?s=20&t=WwyR42KTOQPJ4zWn4mqmrw) about her hypothesis on why companies with new DevRel programs are hiring inexperienced folks
+Based on the 2022 State of Developer Relations report, [Taylor wrote on Twitter](https://twitter.com/taylor_atx/status/1575218433632804864?s=20&t=WwyR42KTOQPJ4zWn4mqmrw) about her hypothesis on why companies with new DevRel programs are hiring inexperienced folks.
+She mentioned that this is dangerous to the person they are hiring (more likely to leave the field), dangerous to the industry, and just dangerous to the company success.
+On her blog, [Taylor wrote](https://taylorbar.net/posts/adventures-in-solo-devrel-notes/) about the challenges of DevRel.
+Although aimed towards solo DevRels, developer advocates in general, are likely to burnout due to unclear prioritization and lack of support/understanding from the larger teams (marketing, eng, product, etc.).
+This likelihood of burnout increases by a few magnitudes if this DevRel person is an intern or have very little experience.

+There can be a handul of exceptions like Twilio back in the days or GitHub in the present days where they had/have programs to hire, support, and grow junior DevRel talents.
+But this is an exception and not an excuse for companies to hire cheap DevRel talent and then set them up for failures.

 ## Cost of DevRel depends on how you value them